One-com/wp-marketplace/readme.md

 - `css_handle`: WordPress style handle when registering/enqueuing styles.
 Default: marketplace-frontend-style
 - `assets_path`: Filesystem path to the package root containing the frontend/ directory.
 If empty, the module auto-detects it (see below).
 - `register_menu`: Boolean flag to control automatic menu registration.
 Set to `false` to skip menu registration when your plugin handles it manually (prevents duplicate menus).
 Default: true
 - `mixp_props`: Optional key-value array for custom Mixpanel properties.
 Used to send additional tracking data.
+Including `'is_sandbox' => true` will switch the tracking to the sandbox Mixpanel project.
 Default: []
 - `mixp_distinct_id`: Optional string for Mixpanel tracking to identify a unique user.
 Default: ""
 - `data_consent_status`: Boolean flag for user data consent.
 Controls whether tracking is enabled.
 Default: false